-Identity, Behavior and Risk.
-Identity, Behavior and Risk.
+Identity, Behavior, and Risk.
+Identity, Behavior, and Risk.
 Almost like a mantra.
-Think about it for few seconds.
-Identity, Behavior and Risk are the 3 main pieces of evidence that security personnel would like to deeply understand so they can protect their organization and users from credential compromise
+Think about it for a few seconds.
+Identity, Behavior, and Risk are the 3 main pieces of evidence that security personnel would like to deeply understand so they can protect their organization and users from credential compromise

 Identity: so I know who I am letting into my domain.

 Behavior: so I know they are following guidelines when they are in my kingdom.

 Risk: so I can predict potential to sabotage.

 I believe we can all acknowledge that our identity is complex.
 It is more than just credentials or social security number.
 It folds in many layers of data points, some of which are dynamic and changing.
 You can think of Identity like a personality.
 And a few have multiple personalities.
 In security, Identity is defined by a combination of data points and behavioristic vectors facing multiple directions.
 For me, Identity is more than your location (such as where you live, work or visit), it’s more than the routes you follow from one place to another, it is more than just your personal details and data (including the valuable piece of all – our mobile number!), it’s not only about the photos and online profile, it is based on our history and background, and it is also about socializing, how we blend and how we interact with our peers.

 There are many types of entities in organizations.
 User accounts, computers, and even service accounts and scripts all have multiple layers of complexity that are dynamic and constantly changes.
 For example, I am not the same guy I was 10 years ago and obviously not 20 years ago.
 Nor do I follow the same exact activities and interactions all the time.
 This is why when security analysts want to prevent credential compromise, they need to understand identity and the many factors associated with them.
 Here are the key requirements to understanding Identity at a point in time: